-Here you may freely download the scores of a range of Peter Billam's musical compositions and arrangements for piano, voice, recorder, flute, guitar, brass and various chamber ensembles.
+Here you may freely download the scores of Peter Billam's musical compositions and arrangements for piano, voice, recorder, flute, guitar, brass and various chamber ensembles.
 These pieces are written to be read, made to be played !

-This site has pioneered new approaches to funding composers and to music publishing; as far as is known, Peter Billam was the first composer to sell scores on-line, with on-line payment and on-line delivery.
-The compositions and arrangements are now freely available in PDF format, in a choice of A4 and US-letter page-size.
-The copyright terms are uniquely generous.
+This site has pioneered new approaches to funding composers and to music publishing; as far as is known, Peter Billam was the first composer to sell scores on-line.
+The compositions and arrangements are now free, in PDF format, in a choice of A4 and US-letter pagesize, under generous copyright terms.

 Credits . . .

-All the music is typeset by muscript, a freely copiable and redistributable Perl script which parses a text file and generates Postscript output.
+The music is typeset by muscript, a free-software Perl script which parses a text file and generates PostScript output.
 You are welcome to use muscript, which was written by Peter Billam, to typeset your own music.

-Text is typeset using groff -ms, version control is by rcs, the scores are viewed with gv, the whole operation is co-ordinated by the Unix make utility, and ghostscript is used to translate Postscript into PDF.
-This all runs on the Linux operating system.
-These pages were put together by P J B Computing.
+Text is typeset using groff -ms, version control is by rcs, the scores are viewed with gv, the whole operation is co-ordinated by the Unix make utility, and ghostscript is used to translate PostScript into PDF, all running on Linux.

 Links . . .